asdf-chef/asdf/README.md

 - `environment` Environment variables to run script.
 Defaults to *{}*.
 - `returns` Expected return code.
 Defaults to *0*.
 - `live_stream` Whether or not to output verbose stream.
 Defaults to *false*.

+## Package Dependencies

+Although this cookbook is slowly but surely trying to make sure that dependencies are installed for each package on all supported operating systems, you may still need to add dependencies that have not been pre-installed for a particular package.
+If you do indeed get a package installed with dependencies that have not yet been pre-installed via this cookbook, please open up a pull request for review to be added.

 ## Credit